ajdelguidice/pymin/README.md

 - The game saves to xml files by default but can use any of the supported formats in any dialog (unlike the original game which only allowed .sol files in the "slots" and .nim files everywhere else).
 - The game now has a debug mode that can be toggled by passing the "--debug" arguement when launching the game.
 This mode gives access to a couple of debug tools.
 - Two save utilities have been included with this port (accessed through the menu bar), a save converter and a save editor (incomplete).
 Neither are required to use the game but are nice to have.
-- (toggleable | default: off) All buttons in the game can now change color with the background and foreground.
 - (toggleable | default: off) The game now has a toggle to force the use of save file compatible with the original game.
 - You can now customise the look of the game by going to the "Interface" tab of the options window.
 - The game has a section in the options called "Game Tweaks".
 This is where most things that significantly alter the game can be toggled.